Beth Roberts Veterinary Physiotherapy

 Client data will be handled under the Data Protection Act, 2018 and GDPR guidelines.
 For more information, please see our privacy policy.

-Horses must be presented in a healthy, disease-free state as some diseases mean your horse cannot be treated for the health and safety of myself and other clients.
+Animals must be presented in a healthy, disease-free state as some diseases mean your pet cannot be treated for the health and safety of myself, equipment and other clients.

-Horses must be presented in a clean and dry state; if a horse's condition compromises the quality of treatment or the treatment options that can be offered, the practitioner is not held responsible and also has the right to refuse service.
+Animals must be presented in a clean and dry state for physiotherapy; if an animal's condition compromises the quality of treatment or the treatment options that can be offered, the practitioner is not held responsible and also has the right to refuse service.

 Treatment of staff